SimonBrenninger/ddca_ss2025/lib/rv_sys/doc.md

 The `rv_sys` module provides interfaces to two memories: an instruction memory (`imem_*` signals) and a data memory (`dmem_*` signals).
 Note that these signals are named from the processor's point of view (i.e., the processor's instruction memory *output* interface is called *imem_out* in the `rv_sys` interface).
-Both memories hold 32-bit wide data words, are **word-addressed**, and use a **big-endian** byte ordering (i.e., the most significant byte is stored at the lowest memory address).

 To enable the attached RISC-V processor to conveniently communicate with a host PC, the `rv_sys` module integrates a UART controller, which produces the `tx` signal and reads the `rx` signal.
 The baud rate of this interface can be set using the `BAUD_RATE` generic (the baud rate is given in symbols per second).